spothq/cryptocurrency-icons/README.md

     npm run build

-## Donate ☕️

-If you find these icons useful, or if you’ve used them for your projects, please consider making a donation.
-I have invested over 125 hours in creating and maintaining this project, and your donations will help ensure it continues.

-**Bitcoin**
-`1JoyuwysWLtxd8twdXx6G1ZJ7DHf2jcu8Q`

-**Ethereum**
-`0x2a47661bc70478D965C0Fb6121309Cc877BD9508`

-**Litecoin**
-`LW2Nk8T24Dp69DoqaQX2srBGU6jYVx5A9X`

 ## License 📄

 >All icons are licensed under the **Creative Commons Zero (CC0) license**.
 This means the icons are completely free to be used for any legal purpose.